resal81/PyTopol/README.md

 *  For cholestrol, why the difference in vdw energies isn't zero?
 *  For water box, why the difference in bonding energies isn't zero?
 *  For GluCl, why the difference in electrostatic energies rather big?
-Is it due to a bug in PyTopol or because of numerical-errors piling up?
+Is it due to a bug in PyTopol or because of accumulation of numerical-errors?

 ## Contribution